yewstack/yew/README.md

 #### 😱 Found a bug?

 Please [report all bugs!](https://github.com/yewstack/yew/issues/new/choose) We are happy to help support developers fix the bugs they find if they are interested and have the time.

-#### 🤓 Want to help translate?

-Translations can be submitted on the [Yew GitLocalize Repo](https://gitlocalize.com/repo/7052).
-If you are interested in being the official moderator for a language, please reach out on Discord.

 ## Contributors